Are you interested in the best historical fiction authors of all time? There are plenty of amazing historical novel examples from which to choose.

 You can pick up a copy of The Other Boleyn Girl, which focuses on the life of Anne Boleyn (one of the queens of Henry VIII), from Amazon, one of the best historical fiction books of all time.

 Colson Whitehead is one of the most popular authors of American historical fiction.
 He was born in New York City and grew up in Manhattan.
 His parents own an executive recruiting firm, and he attended the Trinity School in Manhattan.
 He attended Harvard University, graduating in 1991.
-He still lives in New York City, from which he has published many of his work.
+He still lives in New York City,.
 Of note, he received a MacArthur Genius Grant in 2002, which he uses to further his career as a writer.

 Bernard Cornwell is an English author who focuses on historical fiction.
 Most of his works have focused on the Waterloo Campaign, which was the last campaign of Napoleon during the early 19th century.
 Eventually, Napoleon would be defeated at Waterloo by a coalition of a variety of other countries.